microsoft/ark/examples/qwen3/reproduce.md

 ## Hardware and build assumptions

-Use the same topology as ARK CUDA CI:
+Use the target local topology for the Qwen3 comparison:

 - 8×A100-80GB.
 - CUDA-capable ARK build container.